l7mp/learning-go/99-labs/README.md

 1. [Cloud-native patterns: Resilience](05-resilience/)
 1. [Cloud-native patterns: Manageability](06-manageability/)
 1. [Service mesh](07-service-mesh/)

+## Testing

+Each lab README walks you through the checks by hand, which is how you are meant to work through them.
+Once a lab is done, `LAB=<LAB-ID> make lab-test` from the repository root runs the automated tests for that lab (so `LAB=05 make lab-test` will run only the 5-th lab on resiliency): it builds your container images, brings up a throwaway Kubernetes cluster, deploys your manifests and runs every test against the cluster, giving you a single pass or fail.
+To check *all* labs at once, use `make lab-test` (again from the repository root).

+The test suite itself lives in [ci/](ci/); you are welcome to study them.

 <!-- Local Variables: -->
 <!-- mode: markdown; coding: utf-8 -->